-- 1. Ex parte applications will be heard at the conclusion of the Probate Judge's regulary scheduled 9:00 a.m.calendar. - 2.
-In the event of an extreme emergency, a request for a specially-set ex parte hearing may be emailed to probate@marin.courts.ca.gov.
-Such request will be submitted to the Probate Judge for consideration and will not be granted without judicial approval.
+1. Ex parte applications will be heard at the conclusion of the Probate Judge's regularly scheduled 9:00 a.m. calendar.

+2. In the event of an extreme emergency, a request for a specially-set ex parte hearing may be emailed to probate@marin.courts.ca.gov.
+Such request must provide sufficient facts to justify an earlier hearing date and will be submitted to the Probate Judge for consideration and will not be granted without judicial approval.